The use of map features heavily in Chinese mythology and real historical events.

 The Earliest Chinese Grid Map

 It is the earliest Chinese grid map.
-The maps drawn to scale with similar orientation to today’s maps did not appear until the South Song Dynasty about 800 years ago.
+The maps drawn to scale with a similar orientation to today’s maps did not appear until the South Song Dynasty about 800 years ago.
 The more classic Chinese maps before that period are mainly feng shui maps, illustrating the shapes and orientations of waterways and hills with the south on the top and the north below.

-A collection of Shaanxi Stele Museum.
+This is a collection of the Shaanxi Stele Museum.